Alerting & On-Call — Observability & Reliability

 Key Points for Auto-Scaling Patterns

-- Automatically adjusts compute capacity based on demand — scales out on load, scales in on idle
+- Dynamically adjusts compute capacity based on demand.
+Scales out under load, scales in when idle.

-- Reactive scaling (metric thresholds) vs predictive scaling (ML-based forecasting) vs scheduled scaling
+- Three main approaches: reactive scaling (metric thresholds), predictive scaling (ML-based forecasting), and scheduled scaling

-- Horizontal Pod Autoscaler (HPA) scales pods; Cluster Autoscaler scales nodes; Karpenter replaces both
+- Horizontal Pod Autoscaler (HPA) scales pods.
+Cluster Autoscaler scales nodes.
+Karpenter can replace both.

-- Custom metrics (queue depth, business KPIs) are often better scaling signals than CPU/memory
+- Custom metrics like queue depth and business KPIs usually make better scaling signals than CPU or memory

 Common Mistakes with Auto-Scaling Patterns

-- Setting scale-in cooldown too short — causes thrashing (scale out, scale in, scale out)
+- Setting scale-in cooldown too short.
+This causes thrashing: scale out, scale in, scale out, repeat.

-- Not accounting for pod startup time in scaling decisions — new pods aren't ready for 30-60s
+- Not accounting for pod startup time.
+New pods aren't ready for 30-60 seconds after creation.

 Tools for Auto-Scaling Patterns